srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/mnist-3lnn-logo.jpg)

-In a aprevious blog post I introduced a simple [1-Layer neural network for MNIST handwriting recognition](../Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/).
+In a previous blog post I introduced a simple [1-Layer neural network for MNIST handwriting recognition](../Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/).
 It was based on a single layer of perceptrons whose connection weights are adjusted during a supervised learning process.
 The result was an 85% accuracy in classifying the digits in the MNIST testing dataset.

-The network did not use a *real* activation function (only simple "normalization") and no weighted error back propagation.
+The network did not use a *real* activation function (only simple linear "normalization") and no weighted error back propagation.
 Now, I want to add these things to see how this will improve the network's effectiveness.
-At the same time I also want to make the code more versatile and re-usable, offering a standardized interface and allow for dyanmic network sizing.
+At the same time I also want to make the code more versatile and re-usable, offering a standardized interface, and to allow for dyanmic network sizing.

 ![_config.yml]({{ site.baseurl }}/images/3lnn.svg)